-- 257. Answer: The RSI of an IMP without a MA in the EU should always be a clearly separated specific section within the Investigator's Brochure (CTR Annex III 2.2.7) (IB). - 258.
-The RSI section within the IB should be a clearly-identified section titled "Reference safety information" which may either be integrated into section 7 of the IB 'Summary of Data and Guidance for the investigator' (please see ICH E6) or be a new section, e.g. section 8.
-When the RSI is contained within an IB, the sponsor should clearly indicate that the RSI section outlines expected SARs for regulatory reporting purposes and that the information within the RSI section does not present a comprehensive overview of the safety profile of the IMP(s). - 259.
+- 270. Answer: The RSI of an IMP without a MA in the EU should always be a clearly separated specific section within the Investigator's Brochure (CTR Annex III 2.2.7) (IB26). - 271.
+The RSI section within the IB should be a clearly-identified section titled "Reference safety information" which may either be integrated into section 7 of the IB 'Summary of Data and Guidance for the investigator' (please see ICH E627) or be a new section, e.g. section 8.
+When the RSI is contained within an IB, the sponsor should clearly indicate that the RSI section outlines expected SARs for regulatory reporting purposes and that the information within the RSI section does not present a comprehensive overview of the safety profile of the IMP(s). - 272.
 For an IMP with a MA in the EU, which is used according to the MA, the RSI should be section 4.8.
-'Undesirable Effects' of the appropriate SmPC.
+'Undesirable Effects' of the appropriate SmPC28.
 If the IMP has MA in several Member States (MSs) concerned with different SmPCs, the sponsor should justify its selection of the most appropriate SmPC as the RSI, with reference to subject safety.
 An EU SmPC should be submitted, but if it does not fit the trial, a SmPC from other ICH countries may be submitted.
 The EU SmPC is preferred over product information from other ICH countries.
-If an SmPC is used as the RSI, the study protocol should be compliant with the risk mitigation measures included in the
+If an SmPC is used

-&lt;sup>25 Annex I (30) Clinical Trials Regulation (EU) No 536/2014
+26 Annex I (30) Clinical Trials Regulation (EU) No 536/2014